sarkhelritesh/vrd_resource/index.md

-## IE from Visually Rich Document
+## Visually Rich Documents

 Visually Rich documents are physical and digital documents where visual cues play an important role in document semantics.
 Examples include posters, banners, forms, magazine articles etc.

-Recent papers on Visually Rich Documents have proposed solutions for a range of different tasks, including named entity recognition, relation extraction, layout analysis, classification, and retrieval.
-I will discuss some of them in this series.
+A number of recent works have proposed novel solutions for named entity recognition, relation extraction, layout analysis, classification, and retrieval tasks for these documents.
+I will discuss some of these briefly in this series.

-### Markdown
+### Chargrid: Towards Understanding 2D Documents

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for